NiceDay608088/NiceDay608088.github.io/message-queue.md

 # Message Queue
 ## better performance
-Message queues enable asynchronous communication, which means that the endpoints that are producing and consuming messages interact with the queue, not each other.
+Message queues enable asynchronous communication, which means that the endpoints that are producing and consuming messages interact with the queue, not each other.<br/>

-Producers can add requests to the queue without waiting for them to be processed.
+Producers can add requests to the queue without waiting for them to be processed. <br/>

-Consumers process messages only when they are available.
+Consumers process messages only when they are available. <br/>

-No component in the system is ever stalled waiting for another, optimizing data flow.
+No component in the system is ever stalled waiting for another, optimizing data flow. <br/>

 # kafka